 Messrs.
-Calkins, Kramer, and Zamudio-Ramirez are employed under our standard employment agreement available to all employees.
-Our standard employment agreement does not provide for any payments at, following, or in connection with the resignation, severance, retirement, or other termination (including constructive termination) of the employee, a change in his responsibilities, or a change in control of the Company.
+Calkins and Zamudio-Ramirez are employed under our standard employment agreement available to all employees.
+Our standard employment agreement does not provide for any payments at, following, or in connection with the resignation, severance, retirement, or other termination (including constructive termination) of the employee, a change in his or her responsibilities, or a change in control of the Company.
 Each of our NEOs is an at-will employee.
 Regardless of the manner in which an NEO's service terminates, the NEO is entitled to receive amounts earned during his term of service, including salary.

+Christopher Jones.
+Pursuant to his employment agreement and as defined below, if Mr. Jones' employment with us was terminated by us without "cause" or if Mr. Jones resigned his employment with us for Good Reason, in each case within 30 days prior to or one year following a Change in Control of the Company, Mr. Jones was entitled to receive (i) six months of base salary, (ii) full acceleration of vesting with respect to all then-unvested equity awards granted to Mr. Jones pursuant to our equity incentive plans, and (iii) payment of premiums for continued health benefits under COBRA for up to six months.
+Mr. Jones' severance payments and benefits under his employment agreement was conditioned on his complying with his post-termination obligations set forth in his employment agreement and signing a general release of claims in our favor.
+Mr. Jones terminated his employment with us effective as of April 1, 2024, without triggering any provisions of his employment agreement.

 Mark Matheos.
-Pursuant to his employment agreement and as defined below, if Mr. Matheos' employment with us is terminated by us without cause or if Mr. Matheos resigns his employment with us for Good Reason, in each case within 30 days prior to or one year following a Change in Control of our company, Mr. Matheos is entitled to receive: (i) six months of salary, (ii) full acceleration of vesting with respect to all then-unvested equity awards granted to Mr. Matheos pursuant to our equity incentive plans, and (iii) payment of premiums for continued health benefits under COBRA for up to six months.
+Pursuant to his employment agreement and as defined below, if Mr. Matheos' employment with us is terminated by us without "cause" or if Mr. Matheos resigns his employment with us for Good Reason, in each case within 30 days prior to or one year following a Change in Control of the Company, Mr. Matheos is entitled to receive: (i) six months of base salary, (ii) full acceleration of vesting with respect to all then-unvested equity awards granted to Mr. Matheos pursuant to our equity incentive plans, and (iii) payment of premiums for continued health benefits under COBRA for up to six months.
 Mr. Matheos' severance payments and benefits are conditioned on his complying with the post-termination obligations set forth in his employment agreement and signing a general release of claims in our favor.

-Christopher Winters.
-Pursuant to his employment agreement and as defined below, if Mr. Winters' employment with us is terminated by us without cause or if Mr. Winters resigns his employment with us for Good Reason, in each case within 30 days prior to or one year following a Change in Control of our company, Mr. Winters is entitled to receive (i) six months of salary, (ii) full acceleration of vesting with respect to all then-unvested equity awards granted to Mr. Winters pursuant to our equity incentive plans, and (iii) payment of premiums for continued health benefits under COBRA for up to six months.
-Mr. Winters' severance payments and benefits are conditioned on his complying with his post-termination obligations set forth in his employment agreement and signing a general release of claims in our favor.